JENNIE GLASS

 Business Problems

-The shop is getting overwhelmed with calls and drop-ins, and there has been a steep decrease in bike rentals over the past year.
+The shop is getting overwhelmed with calls and drop-ins, and there was a steep decrease in bike rentals over the past year.

 How might we get more City Cycles patrons to reserve their bikes online?